 Why this matters: For the upscale shopper or gift-buyer, this store represents “luxury outfitter store Montana heritage” at its best.
 It also broadens the geographic coverage (central/mountain Montana).

 Located in Columbia Falls at 7373 US Hwy 2 E, Outfitters Supply caters to those heading for the Glacier region.
-Yelp

 Why include it: